 Try as I might, there’s no use denying it anymore.
 Summer disappeared pretty rapidly about a week ago and since then Vancouver has descended into near-constant rain.
 This isn’t unusual for the time of year, but we always seem to be unprepared for the shock of cooler weather and the loss of long summer days.
-I actually quite enjoy this time of year because I love nesting – being cosy and warm indoors and having an excuse to take long warm baths.
+I actually enjoy this time of year because I love nesting – being cosy indoors and taking long warm baths.
 I’m essentially a hibernating creature.

 To serve (optional)

 - Brown rice

 - Add all ingredients except the leafy bits of the bok choi to a large saucepan.

 - Stir to combine and bring the mixture to a boil.

 - Reduce the heat, cover the saucepan with a lid and simmer gently for about 15-20 minutes, or until the zucchini is soft enough to eat.

 - Gently stir in the bok choi leaves and simmer for one more minute.

 - Remove from the heat and serve in large bowls with brown rice, toasted cashews and cilantro.